slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9716-A/packetizer_raw_output.md

 Clarify the dynamic return-path procedure by explicitly specifying which nodes must include the Reply Path TLV and under what conditions omission is acceptable.

+**Severity:** High
+  *Basis:* The lack of clear guidance can lead to different implementations treating echo replies differently, resulting in interoperability issues.

+**Confidence:** High

 ---

 ## Report 4: 9716-A-4